Who are my Advisors?

 An additional member of your advising network is the Director of Undergraduate Studies, or DUS.
 This is a senior faculty member that oversees the concentration and decides on petitions related to concentration requirements.
 You are welcome to reach out to the DUS to discuss any aspect of the concentration.

-Chris Lombardo, Associate Director of Undergraduate Studies, Electrical Engineering and Mechanical Engineering
+Chris Lombardo, Associate Director of Undergraduate Studies, Electrical Engineering

 - ADUS will be respectful and give full attention to student during the meeting

 - ADUS will meet with advisee each semester to discuss course selection and lift the advising hold

 - ADUS will provide mentorship in discussing topics including academic, career, and research interests

 - ADUS may connect student with other faculty, contacts such as alumni, colleagues, etc.